Tokimeki Memorial 4: Main characters

-Fumiko is a student in broadcasting club who is social and loves having fun.
-She is clumsy, running into the protagonist for many times.
-She loves cute stuff and considers herself a cute person.
-Sometimes, she is seen dressed in an animal mascot walking around the school.
-Despite her small figure, Fumiko is fond of eating.
-She is also scared easily, so it is not a good idea to bring her to places like haunted mansions.
+Fumiko is a student in the broadcasting club who is social and loves having fun.
+She is clumsy, annd often runs into the protagonist for many times.
+She loves cute things and considers herself a cute person.
+Sometimes, she is seen dressed as an animal mascot walking around the school.
+Fumiko is fond of eating.
+She is easily frightened and dislikes places such as haunted houses.